Kangaroo (2025 film): Production

 On 16 May 2024, it was announced that the film had gone into production after being in active development for two years prior to the announcement.
 The film would film on location in Alice Springs where joeys from the Kangaroo Sanctuary would be used for the film, and locations across Sydney.
 The film was produced by Cultivator Films Australia with Bunya Productions and Brindle Films, with funding from both Screen Australia and Screen Territory, and StudioCanal handling international sales.

 Release

-On 26 November 2024 the first trailer for the film was released.
-On 12 February 2025, it was announced that the film had release in Australia and New Zealand on 18 September 2025.
+On 26 November 2024, the first trailer for the film was released.
+On 12 February 2025, it was announced that the film would release in Australia and New Zealand on 18 September 2025.
 The film was first released in Germany and Austria early on 21 August.

+The film would later go on to be released in the United Kingdom on the 30th January 2026.

+Reception

+The flim has an average critic rating of 7.2/10 on Rotten Tomatoes as being 93%.
+One of the critics saying that "It’s generic stuff -- the adorable redemption arc is as predictable as the boxing kangaroo comedy interlude.
+But it’s a wholesome, likeable option for younger audiences, and a refreshingly human alternative to machine-tooled studio offerings."